If you’re a woman in business, don’t miss this alternative list of coronavirus relief funds from and for women-owned businesses.

 8. Pet sitting

-You don’t need a specific education to launch a café or a bakery, but this area has many non-evident aspects.
-Besides red tape issues, it requires solid funding.
+You don’t need a specific education to launch a café, but doing so often involves many things which are not evident at first glance.
+And besides red tape issues, it requires solid funding.

-10. Real estate agency
+10. Real Estate

 So in order to succeed, all you have to do is get started!
 Now that you are equipped with this list of tried-and-true small business ideas, go get ‘em!